-- details of the evacuation plan - importance of fire doors and other basic fire-prevention measures - importance of knowing where the assembly point is and reporting to the assembly area - exit routes and the operation of exit devices
+- details of the evacuation plan; - importance of fire doors and other basic fire-prevention measures: - importance of knowing where the assembly point is and reporting to the assembly area; - exit routes and the operation of exit devices.

-Please refer to the SGS SharePoint for current First Aid policy details
+Please refer to the College's SharePoint site for current First Aid policy details.